oslabs-beta/Opal/README.md

 Storing environment variables will allow you to access metrics on the Function App and the Function level.

-In Azure CLI run the following command:
+In Azure CLI, use 'az login' to login and then run the following command:

 ```
 az ad sp create-for-rbac && az account show --query id -o tsv